Fiji Adults Only Resorts Guide

 - Companions: Asparagus fern, Columbine, Banana tree

 Impatiens are low-maintenance, blooming plants that are good for mixed beds and containers.
-They come in a wide variety of colors (orange, pink, purple, red, white, yellow) with green/blue foliage and are excellent for mixing in with other plants to create a lot of visual interest.
+They come in a wide variety of vibrant colors (orange, pink, purple, red, white, yellow) with beautiful green foliage and are excellent for mixing in with other plants to create a lot of visual interest.
 Most of the country treats these as annuals, however, in hardiness zones 10 and 11 they are considered perennials as they can recover after winter.
 In the south and desert regions, they do need protection from the hot sun.

 3. Bamboo